 Vital statistics records held by any court or court administrator shall be accessible to the public except as provided by statute.
-A The state court administrator shall maintain, publish and periodically update a partial list of vital statistics records that are not accessible to the publicis set forth in Appendix D.
+The state court administrator shall maintain, publish and periodically update a partial list of vital statistics records that are not accessible to the public.